tegarmuhammad3775/myskill-live-apitest/README.md

-# myskill-live-apitest (mocha chai)
+# Javascript Automation Test with Mocha and Chai Library
-Petstore Sample API Automation Test using Javascript library Mocha and Chai
+Petstore API Automation Test using Javascript Mocha and Chai Library

 **=> How to run**
 - Open Folder myskill-live-apitest in integrated terminal